 Flight Lessons from Bats, Birds and Insects

-Can studying the flight dynamics of bats, birds and insects lead to a new generation of unmanned aerial vehicles that can navigate more effectively in cluttered environments for military, disaster recovery and other missions?
+Can studying the flight dynamics of bats, birds and insects lead to a new generation of unmanned aerial vehicles that can navigate more effectively in cluttered environments?
 To maneuver as well as winged animals in tight places such as forests and caves, and land as safely on variable and moving terrain, an engineered system would have to incorporate unprecedented sensing and control capabilities while satisfying complex physical design, weight and computational requirements.

-“We’re learning how these animals move from place to place and react to obstacles, and rethinking flight control algorithms from the ground up,” says Belta.
-“Classical flight control algorithms emphasize stability and safety, but it may be advantageous to modify them so vehicles can react quickly to the environment.”
+“We will try to learn how these animals move from place to place and react to obstacles, and rethink flight control algorithms from the ground up,” said Belta.
+“Classical flight control algorithms emphasize stability and safety, but it may be advantageous to modify these algorithms so vehicles can react quickly to the environment.”